JHarrison89/rails-api-session-auth-template/README.md

 The session route is singular, but the controller is plural.

 Singular resources don't use IDs
 >We can see singular resource routes don’t have ID of the resource.
-Moreover, it still directs requests to pluralized controller name.
+Moreover, it still directs requests to pluralized controller names.

 difference between singular and plural resources [blog](https://www.rubyinrails.com/2019/04/16/rails-routes-difference-between-resource-and-resources/)